This Ipsos UK Survey and your personal data

 Topics

-Ipsos UK is required by law to identify the legal basis on which we process your personal data.
-Ipsos UK’s legal basis for processing the data from the questions that you answer when you take part in the PAMCo survey is your explicit consent to take part in the PAMCo study.
+Ipsos UK’s legal basis for processing the data from the questions that you answer when you take part in the PAMCo survey is your ‘informed consent’ to take part in the PAMCo study.
 If you wish to withdraw your consent at any time, please see the section below covering ‘Your Rights’.

 Alongside the answers you provide when you take part in the PAMCo survey, we will also process some of the data about you and your household that was provided by an adult aged 16 or over in your household as part of their participation in the Barb Survey.
 The privacy notice for the Barb survey can be found here.